Ideas & Inspiration

 Tips for Growing Tomatoes

 Red, ripe homegrown tomatoes are the crown jewel in many a vegetable garden.
 Let this be the year that you can say the same, with luscious fruit grown in your backyard garden, patio or balcony.

 Juicy jumbo tomatoes need water, about an inch a week.
 A blanket of mulch — anything from shredded pine bark to grass clippings and composted leaves — will keep the water from evaporating in summer’s heat.
 A soaker hose is an efficient solution; just position the hose in the garden and pile mulch up and over the hose.
+Learn more about mulch.

 Tomato plants send out suckers — leaves that shoot out from the main stem.
 “Suckering” tomato plants, or removing the suckers, makes sense because it promotes air circulation, keeps down disease, and focuses the plant’s energy on growing fruit.
 Small leaves and tender stems can be pinched off with your fingers; pruning snips give a clean cut to thicker stems.

 Keep in mind that there are two main types of tomato plants: determinate, the compact plants that fruit all at once, and indeterminate plants that produce throughout the season.
 Neat, self-contained determinate bushes keep to themselves, but don’t even think about not supporting indeterminate plants.
 They will grow uncontrolled, with fruit grazing the ground.
 Cage or stake plants early, before they get out of hand.

 The lush color that signifies a ripe tomato comes from warmth, not light.
 If summer’s temps are too cool, go ahead and pick fruit that’s red-orange and bring it inside to ripen.